 - The “TAKE” listeners are invoked on the sequence flow entering the activity.

 - The “START” listeners are invoked on the activity itself.

 - The behavior of the activity is executed: the actual behavior depends on the type of the

 activity: in case of a

-Service Taskthe behavior consists in invoking Delegation Code, in case of a
+Service Taskthe behavior consists of invoking Delegation Code, in case of a

-User Task, the behavior consists in creating a
+User Task, the behavior consists of creating a

 Taskinstance in the task list etc…